May 11, 2023 | Cyber security education

-There’s a reason the “network is dead” line gets so much traction: things have changed a lot in a short amount of time.
+Yet there’s a reason that belief is so widespread: things have changed quickly.
 There’s been substantial growth in connectivity.
 Between VPNs and other tools, mobile devices, and Internet of Things (IoT) technology, networks don’t look the same as they did a decade ago.
 Consider also the increased connectivity from third-party partnerships and supply chains.

 Just because the network has changed doesn’t mean it’s futile.
-There’s a saying in the security and IT world: the network doesn’t lie.
+There’s a saying among IT and cybersecurity pros: the network doesn’t lie.

 If an attacker finds a way inside your network, they’ll try to lay low to avoid detection.
 However, uploading attack tools or sending data from inside a network out generates activity that could expose their presence or, at the very least, raise suspicions.
 Attackers know that the network could give them away, so they take the time to muddy their trail as best they can.